Skip to content

 An Evening Prayer When Things Feel Hard

-A gentle guide to bring your weariness and struggles to Jesus as the day closes.
-This prayer invites you to be honest about what's been difficult, to receive His comfort, and to rest in His presence tonight.
+A gentle guide to bring your weariness and confusion to Jesus as evening settles around you.
+This prayer invites you to be honest about what's difficult, to remember who holds you, and to find rest in his presence even when tomorrow feels uncertain.

 5–12 min